Papooo/frontend-nanodegree-arcade-game/README.md

 After game starts Player 1 is given Admirer role (without crown) and tries to kiss Princess (Player 2), Player 2 is Princess and runs from Admirer.

-After 30s roles are changed and Player 1 is Princess and Player 2 is admirer.
+After 30s roles are changed and Player 1 is Princess and Player 2 is Admirer.

 Get points by kissing Princess.
 Longer kiss, more points! :-)